A custom wooden grain door with a curved lite kit.

 Why Refinish a Wood Grain FRP Door?

-Every door, even the resilient doors of Special-Lite, need some periodic care to ensure both functional and appearance standards.
-You know that repainting a hollow metal door and refinishing a wood door require different processes.
-Most of the Special-Lite FRP doors are similar to the metal door in that a simple repainting will spruce it up if the finish looks too worn.
+Every door, even Special-Lite’s resilient doors, needs periodic care to ensure both functional and appearance standards.
+Repainting a hollow metal door and refinishing a wood door require different processes.
+Most Special-Lite FRP doors are similar to metal doors in that a simple repainting will spruce them up if the finish looks too worn.

 But wood grain FRP doors, such as our SL-18 and SL-19 models, are yet another matter.
 Their refinishing is similar to that of a wood door.
 (Although, if you wish, you can also paint these.)